brahatksingh/FireChat/README.md

   <p align="center">
     FireChat is a messaging app like Whatsapp,Telegram which uses Firebase.
     <br />
-    It uses MVVM Architecure in a clean manner , uses Firebase Realtime Database to store information and chats.For saving recent chat uses Android Room Database.
-It uses the Firebase Storage to store Media which the users upload.
-It also uses Coroutines,LifecycleLibraries and FirebaseAuth.
+    It uses the MVVM Architecure in a clean manner , uses Firebase Realtime Database to store information and chats.For saving recent chat it uses Android Room Database.
+Users' uploads are stored in Firebase Storage.
+It also uses Coroutines, LifecycleLibraries and FirebaseAuth.
     <br />
     <a href="https://drive.google.com/file/d/1u6zhnIhQPF4VQlSp3RUROxe4rjgbbynd/view"><strong>Download APK »</strong></a>
     <br />